phenan/magic-mirror/README.md

 ## Lens

-From versin 0.3.0, dotty-generic also support `Lens`.
+From versin 0.3.0, magic-mirror also support `Lens`.
 `Lens` is a type class expressing getter and setter of a field of a data object.

 This library provides `Lens` for any field of case classes by utilizing `Mirror`.